 Under some circumstances, the IRS allows you to deduct 100 percent of food costs.
 If you throw a holiday party, the expense is 100 percent deductible as long as your employees are invited; the party can’t be just for clients and business partners.
-If you call for takeout because something occurs that requires your employees to stay on the job well past the end of their shifts, this is also an exception to the 50-percent rule; you can deduct the entire tab.
-You can deduct 100 percent of what you spend on your gallery opening if it’s open to the public for promotional or advertising reasons but not if your guests attend by invitation only because you hope to sell them artwork.
+If you call for takeout because something occurs that requires your employees to stay on the job well past the end of their shifts, this was until 2018 an exception to the 50-percent rule; you could deduct the entire tab.
+Now, that's limited to 50 percent, and the deduction is slated to go away altogether come the 2025 tax year.

 As anyone who pays taxes knows, the IRS often offers exceptions to the rules.
 This holds true for meals and entertainment deductions.
 If you’re not traveling for business purposes and you’re not meeting with a client, you can’t deduct the cost of your own meals.
 The IRS says what you spend on your own food is a personal expense.
 This is the case even if you have to drive to pick up supplies and you decide to grab a burger on the way.
 Yes, you’re dealing with business, but you’re still on your home turf – not technically traveling.
 The IRS makes a kinder exception for independent and self-employed interstate truckers.
 If you’re subject to Department of Transportation rules and limitations, you can deduct 80 percent – not 50 percent – of your meals while you’re on the road.